 At 10.30 Somerville turned back to the east and shaped course toward the Sicilian Narrows.
 At 22.00 on 1 September, half way between the south-eastern tip of Sardinia and the western tip of Sicily, Somerville divided his strength into two.
 Force 'H' turned north, in preparation for a second attack on Cagliari ('Grab' attempted on 2 September but foiled by haze and low cloud), while Cunningham’s reinforcements (Force 'F') continued to the south-east, heading for Malta and their rendezvous with the Mediterranean Fleet.

 Force 'H' returned to Gibraltar early on 3 September.

-At the other end of the Mediterranean, the Mediterranean Fleet departed Alexandria with the battleships Warspite and Malaya, fleet carrier Eagle, cruisers Orion and Australian Sydney, and destroyers Decoy, Defender, Hereward, Imperial, Australian Stuart, Vampire and Vendetta, and Polish Garland.
+At the other end of the Mediterranean, the Mediterranean Fleet departed Alexandria with the battleships Warspite and Malaya, the fleet carrier Eagle, the light cruisers Orion and Australian Sydney, and the destroyers Decoy, Defender, Hereward, Imperial, Australian Stuart, Vampire and Vendetta, and Polish Garland.

 This fleet was sighted at 14.30 by a Cant Z.510 reconnaissance floatplane, which was soon shot down, but a second aeroplane was later heard overhead and escaped intact.
 On 31 August, off the south coast of Greece, Cunningham was joined by Vice Admiral J. C. Tovey, second-in-command of the Mediterranean Fleet, with the 3rd Cruiser Squadron (heavy cruiser Kent and light cruisers Gloucester and Liverpool).